Marja': First marja'

 and Eric Hooglund.
-However, according to Robert Gleave, the institution of the marja˓ did not emerged until the nineteenth century, (Note: Ahmad Kazemi Moussavi agrees) with the first universally recognized marja˓, "the influential mujtahid Murtadha al-Ansari (d.
+However, according to Robert Gleave, the institution of the marja' did not emerged until the nineteenth century, (Note: Ahmad Kazemi Moussavi agrees) with the first universally recognized marja', "the influential mujtahid Murtadha al-Ansari (d.
 1864)".
 Still another source – four mullahs at al-islam.org who were asked directly "Who was the first ever Marja-e-Taqleed?" – was non-committal.
 Only one of four (Mohammad Al-Musawi) replied and would only say, "from the time of the Prophet (SAWA) and the Infallible Imams, Muslims who lived in places far away from them, were ordered to refer in religious matters to the scholar in their area".

 Shiite authorities in the history of Shi'ism have an important role in the religious, political and social thought of their communities.
 One example is the fatwa of Mirza Mohammed Hassan Husseini Shirazi imposing sanctions on the use of tobacco during Qajar rule, which led to the abolition of the tobacco concession.

-Taqlid has been introduced by scholars who felt that Quranic verses and traditions were not enough and that ulama were needed not only to interpret the Quran and Sunna but to make "new rulings to respond to new challenges and push the boundaries of Shia law in new directions."

 Usulism and Akhbaris

-Taqlid or "imitation" -- i.e. the acceptance of a religious ruling in matters of worship and personal affairs from someone regarded as a higher religious authority (e.g. an 'ālim) without necessarily asking for the technical proof -- is an important tenet of Usuli doctrine.
+Taqlid ("imitation") – i.e. the acceptance of a religious ruling in matters of worship and personal affairs from someone regarded as a higher religious authority (e.g. an 'ālim) without necessarily asking for the proof – is an important tenet of Usuli doctrine.
 Usulism (الأصولية) has been the majority school of Twelver Shia Islam since the crushing of the other school (Akhbaris) in the late 18th century.
 The Usulis favor the use of ijtihad (reasoning) in the creation of new rules of jurisprudence; in assessing hadith to exclude traditions they believe unreliable; and in considering it obligatory to obey a mujtahid when seeking to determine Islamically correct behavior.